isomerpages/np-csea/_resources/FAQ.md

 </div>
 </details>
 <details class="isomer-details">
-<summary>Do I need to fulfill any academic commitments to qualify for GEIP?</summary>
+<summary>Do I need to fulfil any academic commitments to qualify for GEIP?</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>To work overseas for GEIP, you need to meet all academic requirements
 of your institution.</p>